idaholab/moose/framework/doc/content/source/convergence/ResidualConvergence.md

 #### Other stopping criteria

-Presuming the user gathered enough knowledge about the solver behaviour and the nature of the problem, addtional stopping requirements can be added, such as `nl_max_its` which instructs after how many iterations to abort the solver, or `nl_abs_step_tol`, which indicates what tolerance to be accpeted at each solver step.
+Presuming the user gathered enough knowledge about the solver behaviour and the nature of the problem, addtional stopping requirements can be added, such as `nl_max_its` which instructs after how many iterations to abort the solver, or `nl_abs_step_tol`, which indicates what tolerance to be accepted at each solver step.

 ## Example input syntax

-!listing test/tests/convergence/diffusion_convergence.i block=Convergence
+!listing test/tests/convergence/residual_convergence/diffusion_convergence.i block=Convergence

-!listing test/tests/convergence/diffusion_convergence.i block=Executioner
+!listing test/tests/convergence/residual_convergence/diffusion_convergence.i block=Executioner
 where the [!param](/Executioner/nonlinear_convergence) indicates the convergence type to be `ResidualConvergence` and additional parameters.
 Curently convergence specific parameters can be still specified in the Executioner block.

 !syntax parameters /Convergence/ResidualConvergence